 In India, online advertising is set to reach INR 7,000 crore by 2015, according to Indian e-Retail report.
 This growth will be further fueled by improvements in ad targeting and re-targeting.

-In India, businesses are spending huge in advertising, therefore, we can witness rise of many startups offering innovative solutions in advertising itself.
+In India, businesses are spending huge in advertising, therefore, we can witness the rise of many startups offering innovative solutions in advertising itself.

 #13.
 Ever-Evolving UX and Web Designs

-In the world of digital marketing, user experience and web design are ever evolving, where interactivity, rich content and speed are essential components.
+In the world of digital marketing, user experience and web design are ever evolving, where interactivity, rich content, and speed are essential components.

-In India, we’ve not taken up user experience and web design still not seriously but I hope, in 2014, we’ll see some innovations in user experience and web designing.
+In India, we’ve not taken up the user experience and web design still not seriously but I hope, in 2014, we’ll see some innovations in user experience and web designing.
 Mostly, e-commerce websites in India will drive these innovations, and more will jump into the bandwagon.

 In CRO and testing, user experience and web designing are strategic, which directly enhance incredibly conversion rates with simple and innovative changes and improvements.

 In India, news sites and e-commerce have been experimenting with web and user experience designing.
-I believe 2014, will be year, where marketers will invest more in designing and try new techniques of improvements.
+I believe 2014, will be the year, where marketers will invest more in designing and try new techniques of improvements.

 #14.
 Humanization of Digital Marketing

-Not just in India, but in world, digital marketing will humanize further, where brands/businesses will understand the importance of conversations and engagements.
+Not just in India, but in the world, digital marketing will humanize further, where brands/businesses will understand the importance of conversations and engagements.

 Moreover, Google ranks higher only those contents that have higher likes, shares, comments and other customer engagement signals.

 Companies will try to connect and converse more through digital marketing with their target audience.
-And we can expect, this will only increase customer retention, brand loyalty and word-of-mouth.
+And we can expect, this will only increase customer retention, brand loyalty, and word-of-mouth.

-Digital strategies in 2014 will be based on Gaurav Bhalla’s co-creation and collaboration concept, where humanization of business, interactivity and engagement will help in delivering value.
+Digital strategies in 2014 will be based on Gaurav Bhalla’s co-creation and collaboration concept, where humanization of business, interactivity, and engagement will help in delivering value.